Azure/Azure-Sentinel/Solutions/Azure Firewall/Playbooks/AzureFirewallConnector/readme.md

 ## Authentication
 This connector supports Service Principal authentication type.
-### Azure Active Directory Service principal
+### Microsoft Entra ID Service principal
-To use your own application with the Azure Sentinel connector, perform the following steps:
+To use your own application with the Microsoft Sentinel connector, perform the following steps:

-1. Register the application with Azure AD and create a service principal.
+1. Register the application with Microsoft Entra ID and create a service principal.
 [Learn how](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#register-an-application-with-azure-ad-and-create-a-service-principal).

 1. Get credentials (for future authentication).
     In the registered application blade, get the application credentials for later signing in: